-- Chinese, French, Latin, and Spanish courses are available in sequence through Levels I, II, III, IV, V, and AP. - Students are placed at the appropriate level depending on previous experience. - Students are required to complete Level III in one world language, and it is recommended that they carry at least one world language through grade 12. - Students entering grade 9 with a modern language and Latin are encouraged to continue both languages at least through grade 9. - Students must complete through Level II of a language in order to receive credit for Level I.
+- Chinese, French, Latin, and Spanish courses are available in sequence through Levels I, II, III, IV, V, and AP. - Students are placed at the appropriate level depending on previous experience.
+Continuation at the Honors level from one year to another depends on current performance; students wishing to transition to an Honors level may need to complete additional work and take a placement test. - Students are required to complete Level III in one world language, and it is recommended that they carry at least one world language through grade 12. - Students entering grade 9 with a modern language and Latin are encouraged to continue both languages at least through grade 9.